Germany denies report on post-bailout aid for Greece

-BERLIN The German government on Thursday denied a Greek media report that the two countries' finance ministers had reached an agreement on further support for Greece after it exits its bailout programme.
+BERLIN The German government on Thursday denied a Greek media report that the two countries' finance ministers had reached an agreement on further support for Greece after it exits its bailout program.

 Finance Minister Wolfgang Schaeuble and his Greek counterpart Gikas Hardouvelis held a bilateral meeting on Wednesday on the sidelines of a tax conference in Berlin, but this was "without concrete results", a spokesman for Schaeuble said in a statement.

-"We deny media reports that Germany and Greece agreed yesterday about future aid for Greece once its ongoing bailout programme is over," the statement added.
+"We deny media reports that Germany and Greece agreed yesterday about future aid for Greece once its ongoing bailout program is over," the statement added.

 Greek officials have for weeks been talking with lenders about the possibility of a credit line that would be extended beyond the bail-out by euro zone partners to provide support in the case of unexpected events, according to people close to the Greek government.

-Athens has said that remaining funds of about 11.4 billion euros (8.98 billion pounds) in its HFSF bank rescue fund could be used as part of a precautionary credit line to be tapped if it encounters difficulties in funding itself from markets after the bailout.
+Athens has said that remaining funds of about 11.4 billion euros in its HFSF bank rescue fund could be used as part of a precautionary credit line to be tapped if it encounters difficulties in funding itself from markets after the bailout.

 On Thursday, Greece's leftist anti-bailout Syriza party, which leads the conservatives in the ruling coalition in opinion polls, said it is against such a plan and that the leftover funds should be used to tackle banks' non-performing loans.